-Upon closing of this offering, we have agreed to issue to the representative or its designees warrants to purchase up to a total of (or if the over-allotment option is exercised in full) shares of our common stock (5% of the aggregate number of shares of common stock sold in this offering), or the Representative's Warrants.
-The Representative's Warrants will be exercisable at a per share exercise price equal to 125% of the public offering price per share of the shares of common stock sold in this offering.
+Upon closing of this offering, we have agreed to issue to the representative or its designees warrants to purchase up to a total of 166,667 (or 191,667 if the over-allotment option is exercised in full) shares of our common stock (5.0% of the aggregate number of shares of common stock sold in this offering), or the Representative's Warrants.
+The Representative's Warrants will be exercisable at a per share exercise price equal to 100% of the public offering price per share of the shares of common stock sold in this offering.
 The Representative's Warrants are exercisable at any time, from time to time, in whole or in part, during the four- and one-half year period commencing 180 days from the commencement of sales of the securities in this offering.

-The Representative's Warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(e)(1) of FINRA.
+The Representative's Warrants have been deemed compensation by FINRA and are therefore subject to a 180day lock-up pursuant to Rule 5110(e)(1) of FINRA.
 The representative (or permitted assignees under Rule 5110(e)(1)) will not sell, transfer, assign, pledge, or hypothecate these warrants or the securities underlying these warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the warrants or the underlying securities for a period of 180 days from the effective date of the registration statement of which this prospectus is a part.
 In addition, the warrants provide for registration rights upon request, in certain cases.
+The Representative's Warrants will provide for adjustment in the number and price of the Representative's Warrants and the shares underlying the Representative's Warrants in the event of recapitalization, merger, stock split, or other structural transaction, or a future financing undertaken by us.
+Consistent with FINRA Rule 5110.05 the number of shares underlying the Representative's Warrants shall be reduced if necessary to comply with FINRA rules and regulations.
 The sole demand registration right provided will not be greater than five years from the effective date of the registration statement in compliance with FINRA Rule 5110(g)(8)(A).
 The piggyback registration rights provided will not be greater than seven years from the effective date of the registration statement in compliance with FINRA Rule 5110(g)(8)(A).
 We will bear all fees and expenses attendant to registering the securities issuable on exercise of the warrants other than underwriting commissions incurred and payable by the holders.
 The exercise price and number of shares issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend or our recapitalization, reorganization, merger or consolidation.
 However, the warrant exercise price or underlying shares will not be adjusted for issuances of shares of common stock at a price below the warrant exercise price.